 - Fees are all the fees that will be charged to the customer to rent the resource during the date range specified.
 These are the replacements for the rate options.

-The above example has a seasonal summer date range so far added to it with weekday availabilities and fees applicable during the day from 7am-5pm.
+The example below has a seasonal summer date range so far added to it with weekday availabilities and fees applicable for weekend options.
 This might be the case where you offer your customers a discounted rental rate during the day if there is any open space.
 The online booking settings is set to "require admin approval" so that the staff can determine whether they want to rent the space out.
-For this particular example, it would make sense to add a "prime time" option as well for this date range.
+For this particular example, it would make sense to add a "prime time" option as well for this date range on the weekend.

 - Resident Min Days – The minimum days out required for a resident to book a resource